 An open email exchange to request information from other filmmakers, post screening information — or even sell old equipment

-- [DC Shorts Toolkit] THIS WEEKEND: The Capital Irish Film Festival - Jon Gann
+- [DC Shorts Toolkit] 5th Annual Soul 4 Reel Film Festival March 14-15 - Jon Gann

 DC Shorts Actors’ List

 Post casting notices to over 2,000 DC and East Coast actors.

 Women in Film & Video (WIFV) of Washington, DC (not just for women!) is dedicated to advancing the professional development and achievement for women working in all areas of film, television, video, multimedia and related disciplines.
 Our resources, connections and advocates support a vibrant, creative media community.

 Television, Internet and Video Association of DC (TIVA-DC), was formed to serve the needs of the growing Washington/Baltimore media production community.
 Focused on the burgeoning local market, TIVA offers an entrée into a world of career opportunities, new-industry technology seminars, educational outreach, mentoring and award ceremonies.

 Docs In Progress works to create community through documentary with a variety of programs and services, including work-in-progress screenings, training classes,professional development workshops, private consultations, online resources and a blog.
 We help experienced and emerging documentary filmmakers make better films by giving them the tools to foster and improve their skills at all stages of the filmmaking process.

 The Virginia Production Alliance was formed to promote production in the Commonwealth.
 We unite the Virginia creative community — professionals involved in film, video, audio and new media — and provide valuable educational, social, and networking opportunities that help grow the industry.

 Creative Alliance (Baltimore)